coding-for-reproducible-research/CfRR_Courses/resources/resources.md

 ### L

 - [Learning and Development Academy - UK ITSS](https://itss.org.uk/learning-and-development-academy/) — Training and professional development resources from the UK IT Support Staff organization.
+- [The Little Book of DES](https://des.hsma.co.uk/) - an open online book guiding you through creating discrete-event simulation models for healthcare (and beyond) in SimPy (python).

 ### M